What’s the Difference Between Pepitas and Pumpkin Seeds

 A pumpkin seed is a pumpkin seed is a pumpkin seed, right?
 Well, kind of.
 We investigate whether pepita is just a cooler way of saying pumpkin seed or if it’s something different.

-We have a simple question.
 Are pepitas just pumpkin seeds?
 Or are they something entirely different?
 Let’s answer this pressing culinary question.

 Technically, yes pepitas and pumpkin seeds are the same thing.
 But pepitas (which mean “little seeds of squash” in Spanish) don’t have a shell and are found in only select pumpkin varieties.